abdelkhalek97/TerraForm-load-balancer/README.md

 # TerraForm-load-balancer
-creating two load balancers , one private and the other public , each sending traffic to their instances
+creating two load balancers(application and netowrk) , one private and the other public , each sending traffic to their instances.
+Sending terraform state file to s3 bucket

 ## Installation